 Vegetable gardening typically entails arranging the plants in rows.
 A good rule of thumb to follow is to plan your rows so they are approximately 18 inches apart — this gives you ample room to move between the rows when tending to your plants.
 Creating larger gaps between the rows can detract from your garden’s aesthetic appeal.
 Place taller plants, such as tomatoes, on the north end of your garden.
 Each row should consist of beds that are approximately three feet wide.

 Your garden doesn’t have to be limited to vegetables only.
 You can significantly improve the appearance of your garden by mixing a few flowers into your design.
 Make sure you do some research on companion planting with flowers and vegetables.
 Some pairings benefit each other, while others may not mix well.
 Additionally, look up which types of flowers will attract beneficial garden insects – or deter garden pests.

 Using Disease Control Solutions Such as Tomato Fungicides

 Applying tomato fungicides on a regular basis can prevent fungus and diseases that can jeopardize the health of your plants.
-Safer® Brand offers organic fungicides for tomatoes and other vegetables that can help ensure your very first garden is a healthy and productive one.
+Safer® Brand offers fungicides for tomatoes that are compliant for use in organic production and are also beneficial for other vegetables while helping to ensure your very first garden is a healthy and productive one.